Ireland Student Visa 2025: Requirements, Cost & Processing Time

 Applicants would be required to bring the following documents with them to the visa centre.
 These include:

-- Your current passport and a full copy of all previous passports
+- Passport: Your current passport, along with a complete copy of all previous passports.

 - An agreement stating that the candidate intends to return to their home country upon finishing their course in Ireland.